New Year's Evil (film): Critical reception

-New Year's Evil has become a cult horror film with a preponderance of podcasts and reviews of the film, the song New Year's Evil and the music soundtrack:
+New Year's Evil has become a cult horror film with a preponderance of podcasts and reviews of the film, the song "New Year's Evil" and the music soundtrack:

-Dreadcentral.com wrote: "Much of the music comes from an actual band named Shadow.
+Dread Central wrote: "Much of the music comes from an actual band named Shadow.
 The odd thing about Shadow is that their music sounds far more like a Seventies metal band than the Eighties punk rock and new wave the film promotes.
 Ah, who cares?
 It's 1980 and the top act on a New Year's countdown show isn't Manilow, The Gap Band, or The Oak Ridge Boys.
 "New Year's Evil" by Shadow it is".